 Essential Element: History of Hermeneutics

 Additive/Variant Analysis: This comment is additive.
-The study supports Gadamer’s “fusion of horizons” theory in that although we may have biases or closed-minded interpretations regarding dissecting written and or verbal communication.
+The study supports Gadamer’s “fusion of horizons” theory in that we may have biases or closed-minded interpretations regarding dissecting written and verbal communication.
 One’s horizons can be expanded through interaction with others whose opinions may differ.

 Contextualization: My position supports that Gadamer’s philosophical theory of hermeneutics can stand on its own merits.
-Gadamer’s fusion of horizons cuts through many facets of communication far beyond a religious standpoint.
+Gadamer’s fusion of horizons cuts through many facets of communication beyond a religious standpoint.
 There is reason to believe that we all have biases based on our experiences, exposures, education, and various other notable factors.
 When we take the time to actively listen “to learn” from others who have contrary opinions, a natural growth experience takes place.
-This does not mean that we agree with their position, but through (open-minded) communication, we can understand their point of view.
+This does not mean we agree with their position, but through (open-minded) communication, we can understand their point of view.

 Source 7: Cuff, S. (2019) Affected History: The Truth of Gadamer and Methods in the New Testament Hermeneutics.
 Hermeneia (23), 127-136.